-Each assignment is paired with a rubric used for grading.
+Each assignment is paired with a rubric used for grading, along with written feedback.
 Every attempt is made to return feedback quickly and thoroughly.
 You may always email, schedule a meeting virtually, or come to in-person office hours to discuss your progress further.